Why Is My Magnolia Tree Leaves Turning Yellow?

 How to fix it:

-You need to find out exactly how many hours of sunlight your magnolia needs.
+You need to determine precisely how many hours of sunlight your magnolia needs.
 You can find this out from your supplier.
-If the tree needs shade from the afternoon sun, then transplant it to such a location the following spring.
+If the tree needs shade from the afternoon sun, transplant it to such a location the following spring.

-If we’re talking about newly planted magnolias, you need to shade them from the afternoon sun.
+If we’re talking about newly planted magnolias, you must shade them from the afternoon sun.
 This can be done with a garden umbrella, for example.
-In a month the tree will get used to the new sun exposure and the umbrella can be removed.
+In a month or two, the tree will get used to the new sun exposure, and the umbrella can be removed.

 Sucking pests